communication is a skill to be worked at

 With text over talk these things are made even more difficult than they already are.
 With text over talk you don’t know if the recipient got what was sent and read it, let alone how it went down and if or when they might reply.
 I’ve found genuine emails lost in the junk months after the event and the sender hadn’t bothered to call to see why I didn’t reply.
 Obviously it couldn’t have been that important.

 It’s a bizarre circumstance that has led in less than a generation to the substitution of actual conversations with virtual ones.
 And I don't like it.
 When choosing to contact this way, the other person is rendered something of an abstraction.
 This in Martin Buber’s terms is a violation of the “I-Thou” - i.e. the other is made more thing than person.
 In contemporary terms it is as if they are in virtual reality, no longer flesh and blood but disembodied entities in a remote space.

-Talking to people without actually having to is retrograde mainly because humans, like it or not, are animals, physical at root, the product of a million years of history with person-to-person existence.
-What I'd call virtuality is the ability to think in the abstract, to map on to reality words and numbers in the mind.
-Emerging tens of thousands of years ago, initially this was a spoken activity, then slowly evolved to being written.
-The move from the actual to the virtual has been enormously successful for us and is now essential to our mental apparatus.
+Talking to people without actually having to is dubious mainly because humans, like it or not, are animals physical at root, the product of millions of years of evolved person-to-person existence.
+What might be called “virtuality” is the ability to communicate in the abstract, using the mind to map words and numbers on to experience.
+This emerged as a spoken activity then slowly advanced to writing.
+Going from the actual to the virtual in this way has been enormously successful for us and is now essential to our mental apparatus.